peopleAlreadyKnowWhoIAm/web-spring-server/README.md

 ## Task

+### 5 Implement tests

-### 4 Tranfer to maven project
+Implement test to the project

-Use variant previous laba
+Test coverage must be over 80 %